-There are currently open positions in the research track (see below), but we accept resumes for all tracks, and may contact students when placements become available.
+There are currently open positions in the communications and research tracks (see below), but we accept resumes for all tracks, and may contact students when placements become available.
 To be considered for future positions, send us a resume, and subscribe to our population health scholars mailing list for announcements of new openings.

 We are seeking candidates for a part-time graduate research assistant position for spring semester 2019, with an option to extend work through summer and fall semesters.
 The successful candidate will provide data management and analysis support for projects related to access to healthcare by under-insured women.